dotsmesh/dotsmesh-ios-app/README.md

-# Dots Mesh IOS App
+# Dots Mesh iOS App

 It will be awesome if someday we launch a native IOS app.
-Wanna help bring the [web app](https://github.com/dotsmesh/dotsmesh-web-app) to IOS?
+Wanna help bring the [web app](https://github.com/dotsmesh/dotsmesh-web-app) to iOS?
 [Let's talk](https://about.dotsmesh.com/contacts/).